 kurimanzutto was first conceived in the late 1990s in New York by Mónica Manzutto, José Kuri and Gabriel Orozco.
 They imagined a gallery that could exist nomadically, adapting its form to the spaces needed by specific projects.
 It was Orozco who first proposed the idea to Mónica and José, pointing out the lack of galleries dedicated to contemporary art in Mexico as well as the lack of institutional support for the up-and-coming generation of young Mexican artists.
 It was evident that a support structure was needed that would allow these emerging artists to establish their careers within Mexico as well as abroad.

-The flexibility built into kurimanzutto’s structure afforded them many collaborative opportunities: they traveled abroad and hosted international artists and curators in Mexico City to develop various projects.
+The flexibility built into kurimanzutto’s structure afforded the gallery many collaborative opportunities: the artists and founders traveled abroad and hosted international artists and curators in Mexico City to develop various projects.
 They sought to foment conversations between the international and the local, establishing an exchange of ideas that could transcend national borders.
 This critical and creative dialog has remained an integral part of their working process.

 Nine years after that first opening at the market among flower sellers and piñatas, kurimanzutto inaugurated its current gallery space at calle Gob.
 Rafael Rebollar 94 in the colonia San Miguel Chapultepec.
 Built in 1949, the building once housed a lumberyard and later an industrial bakery.
 The architect Alberto Kalach designed and oversaw the building’s renovation.
 The bulk of the structure was converted into a large uninterrupted exhibition space, conserving the original wooden ceiling trusses and ample natural light.
 Rather than being solely a space for viewing and contemplation, kurimanzutto is a meeting place open to criticism and research, welcoming the development of risky projects rarely seen in commercial galleries.

-Today the gallery represents thirty-five national and international artists.
-Although kurimanzutto has a permanent address now, they continue to organize and support exhibitions in diverse cultural spaces. kurimanzutto is not only a space for viewing and contemplation – they also support criticism and research, welcoming the development of risky projects rarely seen in commercial galleries. kurimanzutto continues to operate in the same spirit as when they first began: focusing on the artists and prioritizing creative innovation above all else.
+Today the gallery represents thirty eight Mexican and international artists, and continues to organize and support exhibitions in diverse cultural spaces. kurimanzutto is not only a space for viewing and contemplation – they also support criticism and research, welcoming the development of risky projects rarely seen in commercial galleries. kurimanzutto continues to operate in the same spirit as when they first began: focusing on the artists and prioritizing creative innovation above all else.